Irish-Spatial-Data-Exchange/docker-geonetwork/README.md

 ## Detailed Build Steps

-**IMPORTANT: Any files included in this github repository must be included in the 'mi_geonetwork_build' maven config script, otherwise files will not be picked up by the build.
+**IMPORTANT: Any files included in this github repository must be included in the 'geonetwork_build' maven config script (if you have one), otherwise files will not be picked up by the build.
 Ensure your files are included in the build script before starting a build.**

 Run the following: